 - 1. Be certain the muzzle is pointed in a safe direction.
-(See "The Basic Rules of Safe Firearms Handling," page 35.) - 2.
+(See "The Basic Rules of Safe Firearms Handling," page 31.) - 2.
 Press the magazine latch and remove the magazine from the frame.

-NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary.
+NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary. - 3.
+Place six (6) or fewer 380 Auto cartridges into the magazine from the top.

-- 3. Place 9mm Luger cartridges into the standard capacity magazine from the top.
-(NOTE: Some states prohibit the use of magazines with a capacity greater than ten (10) rounds.) - 4.
-Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
+- Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
 Slamming the magazine into the frame forcibly is not necessary. - 5.
 Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
 With the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 2, below).
-Use care to not place any part of your hand in front of the muzzle or in close contact with the slide as it moves forward (see "Slide Retraction Warning," p.
+Use care to not place any part of your hand in front of the muzzle (see "Slide Retraction Warning," p.
 17).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
 The hammer is automatically cocked by the motion of the slide.